Ahmed-Ali/Cucumberish/README.md

 # Unit Tests
-The CucumberishLibrary project containt two targets, CucumberishTests and CucumberishFeatureDefinition, which are used to test Cucumberish itself.
+The CucumberishLibrary project, located in the CucumberLibraryTest folder, contains two targets, CucumberishTests and CucumberishFeatureDefinition, which are used to test Cucumberish itself.

 # Troubleshooting